RocketSoftware/COBOL-Samples/ColonColonSyntax/README.md

-# Colon-Colon Syntax
+# Colon-Colon syntax

 ## Overview

-This is a sample program demonstrating the usage of the Colon-Colon Syntax, a feature available in Micro Focus COBOL.
+This is a sample program demonstrating the usage of Colon-Colon syntax, a feature available in Micro Focus COBOL.

-The Colon-Colon Syntax is a member-access feature that allows members of a group to be accessed by specifying the group before specifying the member.
+Colon-Colon syntax is a member-access feature that allows members of a group to be accessed by specifying the group before specifying the member.

 e.g. `group::member`